thebuilder/react-intersection-observer/CONTRIBUTING.md

 Welcome to `react-intersection-observer`!
 I'm thrilled that you're interested in contributing.
 Here are some guidelines to help you get started.

-The codebase is written in TypeScript, and split into two packages using PNPM
+The codebase is written in TypeScript and uses PNPM workspaces:
-workspaces:

-- `react-intersection-observer` - The main package, which contains the `useInView` hook and the `InView` component.
+- `packages/react-intersection-observer` - The published package, which contains
+  the `useInView` hook and the `InView` component.
-- `storybook` - A Storybook project that is used to develop and test the `react-intersection-observer` package.
+- `apps/storybook` - The Storybook project used to develop and test the package.
+- `apps/docs` - The Blume documentation site.

 ## Development